 How to Auto-Hide taskbar on Windows 10

-- Open the Settings app by one of two ways:
+- Open the Settings app in one of two ways:

 - Press down the Windows and I keys on your keyboard at the same time.